mtlynch/mtlynch.io/content/retrospectives/2023/08/index.md

   - The closest solution I've found is to [use a third-party tool](https://gist.github.com/toraritte/62e53be9e6d88d8b6b97391eb3c6558b#22-pin-nixpkgs-in-a-nix-expression) to find the nixpkgs hash associated with a package version, then pin your package to that nixpkgs hash.
 Here's what that looks like for [one of What Got Done's dependencies](https://github.com/mtlynch/whatgotdone/blob/67f098bace4c7d6302c193dc20e85d4e6a6761a2/flake.nix#L14-L18).
   - [Devbox](https://github.com/jetpack-io/devbox) solves this problem, but then you're only indirectly using Nix, and you have to learn to use Devbox's abstraction on top of Nix.
 - Populating the Nix store is prohibitively slow.
   - There's a [`nixos/nix` Docker image](https://hub.docker.com/r/nixos/nix) that I can spin up pretty quickly in CircleCI, but building the Nix environment for my Nix+Go flake takes about two minutes.
-I believe CircleCI stores its cache files on Amazon S3, which makes performance terrible on caches at the scale of 1+ GB.
   - This means that any CI step I run has to burn two minutes just initializing Nix.
   - I tried caching the Nix store, but it's about 3 GB, which CircleCI takes about two minutes to download and decompress.
+I believe CircleCI stores its cache files on Amazon S3, so performance is terrible unless the cache size is &lt;1 GB.

 ## Wrap up